denseidel/serverless-stack-com/_chapters/create-an-s3-bucket-for-file-uploads.md

 ![Save S3 Bucket CORS Configuration screenshot](/assets/s3/save-s3-bucket-cors-configuration.png)

+TODO: Link to automated creation of resources with terraform or cloudformation.

 Now that our S3 bucket is ready, let's get set up to handle user authentication.